-Mediation is a technique that can be used in the context of just about any type of dispute: in business, in family problems, in issues between neighbors, etc. Mediation is often used in the context of divorce or custody cases to help decide one or more issues that the parties just cannot seem to solve by themselves, such as:
+Mediation is a technique that can be used in the context of just about any type of dispute: in business, in family problems, in divorces, between neighbors, etc. Mediation is often used in the context of divorce or custody cases to help decide one or more issues that the parties just cannot seem to solve by themselves, such as:

 - Property Division: Who Gets What